MicrosoftDocs/sdk-api/sdk-api-src/content/relogger/index.md

 ## -description

-This header is used by Event Tracing.
+This header is used by etw.
 For more information, see:

 - [Event Tracing](../_etw/index.md)